matrix-org/matrix-spec-proposals/proposals/3912-relation-based-redaction.md

 the client all events could be redacted, but another event comes down federation shortly afterwards that cannot be redacted.

+An alternative proposal would be specifying a static list of relation types to consider when redacting a message.
+However, this would not work well with more generic ones such as `m.reference`, and would restrict clients in the UX they offer to users (e.g. a client might want to show a checkbox to a user offering them to redact a whole thread when redacting the thread's root, if this user is a room moderator).
+This could still be helpful for some relation types (e.g.
+`m.replaces`) but clients are likely better positioned to make this decision given they have more control over feature UX.

 ## Unstable prefixes